dillonkearns/dillonkearns.com/content/newsletters/2025-06-14-introducing-soir-noir.md

 We've been doing a deep dive on Brazilian jazz lately, prepping an all-Bossa Nova and Samba program for an upcoming private event as a quartet.
 I absolutely love Bossa - it has such a laid back yet melancholy quality at the same time.
 We're working on some of my favorite Jobim classics including

 - One Note Samba
 - Wave
 - Corcovado

-Many more of course, but those are a few of my favorites.
+And many more of course, but those are a few of my favorites.

 We're planning to weave some of these Brazilian influences into our upcoming Fox Wine show, too.